Understanding CLTV: How to Calculate Lifetime Value of a Customer in Retail and E-commerce

 How to calculate customer LTV?

 As a metric, LTV calculation in principle is simple.
 But in practice, it is rarely that easy.
 LTV can keep changing forever.
 It's not easy to keep track of LTV across campaigns and channels if one is managing a moderately large marketing effort.
 Individual modeling of the behavior of every single LTV curve is possible to be done in tools like Excel, but it can eventually become very time-consuming.
 Different software can simplify your LTV calculation, such as AI platforms, that deal great with complex algorithms and Machine Learning models for analytics.
+Learn how AI is revolutionizing predictive analysis in insurance in our detailed articlehere.

 You can use different models and ways to calculate your LTV.
 In most cases, you will follow the next steps, regardless of the method you've chosen: